 Fixed deposit has many advantages such as guaranteed and stable returns.
-You know exact what you’re going to get at the end of tenure.
+You know exactly what you’re going to get at the end of tenure.
 Hence it’s easy to trust this investment class and plan your finances accordingly.
-Whether it be money for child’s education or for their marriage.
-If you need to park your hard earned money somewhere and need a guarantee then there is no better place than FD.
+Whether it be money for a child’s education or for their marriage.
+If you need to park your hard-earned money somewhere and need a guarantee then there is no better place than FD.

 Since there is so much trust in FD, people often forget there are other alternate options for investment which they can choose based on their risk and goal.
 Hence, today I’m going to talk about fixed deposit as an investment and compare it with mutual fund and we’ll also try to figure out why many Indians still Prefer Fixed Deposit over Mutual Funds even if they want to remain invested for very long time.

 First things first!